JayesonLS/ISA-Cards/README.md

 BasicSerial
 ===========

-Status: Built and fully tested.
+**Status:** Built and fully tested.
 No issues found.

-Adds a single 9 pin serial port to a vintage PC.
+**Description:** Adds a single 9 pin serial port to a vintage PC.
 Created with early Tandy 1000's in mind which have no COM ports from the factory.

 Decoding is handled by a 74xx688.
 Alternatively, a JED file is provided